-1. In the Path field, type in an existing directory path where you want to store the scanned drawings.
+2. In the Path field, type in an existing directory path where you want to store the scanned drawings.

-2. Type in a name in the Prefix field that appears at the beginning of the scanned files that correspond to the drawing names you subsequently add to the manual list.
+3. Type in a name in the Prefix field that appears at the beginning of the scanned files that correspond to the drawing names you subsequently add to the manual list.

+Delete this text and replace it with your own content.
 For example, if you enter the name of the character joe in the Prefix field, then add the drawing names 01 and 02, the Drawing List would display 01 and 02, but once you scan the drawings, the files would appear as follows: